pernankila/pernankila.github.io/README.md

 # pernankila
-About pernankila Village in Udupi
+About pernankila Village in Udupi.
-Website using bootstrap pre-designed theme
+Website using bootstrap theme